taq-bostan/react-svgdotjs/README.md

 ## Custom hooks

-You are already all done!
-You can use `onload` and `svgUpdate` to leverage the functionalities of <a href="https://svgjs.dev/docs/3.0/">SVG.js</a>.
-However, a challenge arises when employing React state management and lifecycle methods, as the `onload` behavior prevents the svg from benefiting from seamless re-rendering after data modifications.
-To address this limitation, there are custom hooks provided to facilitate automatic re-rendering when the underlying data changes.
+The `onload` behavior prevents SVG from benefiting from seamless re-rendering when the underlying data changes.
+The custom hooks are provided to address this problem.

 To use the custom hooks, ensure to add `ref` to `SvgContainer` (mentioned [earlier](#on-demand-changes)).
-Then you may utilize these custom hooks once or more:
+Then you may utilize these custom hooks one or more times:

 ### useSvg